Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/basic-navigation/index.md

 --- | ---
 Open Directory | Select a directory/folder to locate or set where files are saved.
 This is the required first step for all {{< glossary_link display="RO-Crates" id="ro-crate" >}}.
 Load Files | Load files from the selected directory into this RO-Crate.
-Bulk Add | Select an Excel spreadsheet or similar from a different directory to assist you with {{< glossary_link display="metadata" id="metadata" >}} description.
+Bulk Add | Select an Excel spreadsheet or similar from a directory to assist you with {{< glossary_link display="metadata" id="metadata" >}} description (the directory can be the same as that for the RO-Crate).
 This will append to your existing RO-Crate, if one has already been created.
 Note that this option currently only has functionality to add new data, and cannot overwrite or edit existing data in your RO-Crate.
 Save | Save the state of this page into your RO-Crate.
 This will create an _ro-crate-metadata.json_ file, or add data into an existing _ro-crate-metadata.json_ file.
 Close | Close without saving.
 Help | Display general help from anywhere in {{< glossary_link display="Crate-O" id="crate-o" >}}.